COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 3. Assessing growth involves looking at the overall trajectory of weight-for-age, length-for-age, head circumference-for-age and weight-for-length rather than focusing on one measurement.

-5. An infant or child does not need to cross a certain number of major percentiles before further investigation is initiated.
+4. An infant or child’s growth measurements do not need to cross a certain number of major percentiles before further investigation is initiated.

 Assessing Child Growth